What is a Guardian?

 Training and socialization are very important aspects of pet ownership and even more so with guardian dogs, for these high quality breeders are our Ambassadors -- they represent the True North Labradoodles breeding program and the breed as a whole.
 Training will not only result in a well mannered dog; it will also allow the dog to develop to its full potential, for labradoodles thrive in the mental exercise training requires.

 Once the dog goes into heat during a breeding cycle, she goes for a progesterone test to determine the best time for mating.
 This may need to be done two or three times; when the time is right, she will come here to mate and then go back home; one week before her due date, she comes back to us and stays until her puppies are weaned: about seven to eight weeks.
-The Guardian Family is welcome to visit once the puppies are three weeks old.

 The benefits of being a Guardian Family are not only financial; the cycle of life is a beautiful thing and being able to participate in this experience with a guardian dog is a privilege.
 The Guardian Family participates in the development of this wonderful breed and raises healthy and confident dogs who will produce puppies that will be a great addition to some very lucky families.